Memory Card Reader for Laptop: Get Your Data

 USB Standards Explained

-• USB 3.1 Gen 2 (also known as USB 3.2 Gen 2): Doubles the bandwidth to 10 Gbps (1250 MB/s).
-This is ideal for UHS-II SD cards and many CFexpress Type A/B cards.
+• USB 3.1 Gen 2 (also known as USB 3.2 Gen 2): Doubles bandwidth to 10 Gbps (1250 MB/s), ideal for UHS-II SD cards and many CFexpress Type A/B cards.

-• USB 3.2 Gen 2×2: A newer standard offering 20 Gbps (2500 MB/s), though readers supporting this are still rare.
+• USB 3.2 Gen 2×2: A newer standard providing 20 Gbps (2500 MB/s), though supporting readers are still rare.

 UHS-I vs. UHS-II: What You Need to Know